 The MID in industrial design is a studio-based program in which students learn to design new products and service systems that solve critical global problems.
 Students engage in research, brainstorming, idea visualization, prototyping and testing of creative solutions that address critical problems faced in the world today.

-Graduates of this program will be adept in using principles of design innovation, sustainability and systems thinking in problem-solving and after graduation often find positions in industry and academia.
+Graduates of this program are adept in using principles of design innovation, sustainability and systems thinking in problem-solving and after graduation they often find positions in industry and academia.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.